-Investigators should contact the CMC at 083-01cmc@hptn.org if a participant has missed or delayed week 4 visit or has not had sufficient oral drug exposure during the four-week oral run-in period to transition to step 2.
+Investigators should contact the CMC at 084-01cmc@hptn.org if a participant has missed or delayed week 4 visit or has not had sufficient oral drug exposure during the four-week oral run-in period to transition to step 2.

-5.3.1 Management of Participants with AEs during Step 1 - Oral Phase
+5.3.1 Management of Participants with AEs during Step 1

 The oral run-in (Step 1) is included to reduce risk to participants.
 Participants with significant, negative side effects to oral study product will not continue on to Step 2, the Injection Phase.
-See Table 5.1 for brief instruction and Appendix V, Toxicity Management, for detailed instruction on participant management.
-All AEs are to be followed until they return to \leq Grade 2.
+See Table 5.1 for brief instruction and Appendix VI, Toxicity Management for detailed instruction on participant management.
+All AEs are to be followed until the return to \leq Grade 2.